FRC-2928/FRC-Programmer-Training/docs/SoftwareInstall/vendorSoftware.md

 - "vendordeps"
 - "Robotbuilder"

-Place the `maven/com/ctre` and `vendordeps/Pheonix.json` folders inside the WPILib installation folder.
-This is typically located in `~/wpilib/2022`.
+Place the `maven/com/ctre` and `vendordeps/Pheonix.json` folders inside of the respective directories of the WPILib installation folder.
+This is typically located in `~/wpilib/202Y` directory.

 Instructions on adding Phoenix to your FRC vscode project can be found [here](https://phoenix-documentation.readthedocs.io/en/latest/ch05a_CppJava.html).

 The **Robotbuilder** folder contains Robotbuilder extensions for using CTRE classes.
 It currently contains the Talon FX, CANCoder, Talon SRX, Victor SPX, CANifier, and Pigeon IMU extensions.
 Take the desired extension folder (eg. "Talon SRX") and place it in `~\wpilib\2022\Robotbuilder\extensions`.

+## Installing the Phoenix Tuner

 ## Install REV Robotics Software
 The install of the REV Robotics libraries is similar to that of the Phoenix software for Mac and Linux.